patrickpr/trapdirector/docs/50-api-functions.md

 Note : Beginning at version 1.0.3, this feature is still beta.

-Functions part is stable and can be used.
+The Functions part is stable and can be used.
-API part is still on development.
+The API part is still under development.

 API
 ---